 This is because slice timing differences may impact echo-dependent estimates.

 The slice time is generally defined as the excitation pulse time for each slice.
 For single-echo EPI data, that excitation time would be the same regardless of the echo time, and the same is true when one is collecting multiple echoes after a single excitation pulse.
 Therefore, we suggest using the same slice timing for all echoes in an ME-EPI series.

-3. Perform distortion correction, spatial normalization, smoothing, and any rescaling or filtering after denoising
+4. Perform smoothing, and any rescaling or filtering after denoising

 Any step that will alter the relationship of signal magnitudes between echoes should occur after denoising and combining